-In the search for more sustainable packaging alternatives, the switch to mono-material packaging is an unquestionable trend today.
+In the search for more sustainable alternatives, the switch to mono-material packaging solutions is helping companies.

-In a time when recycling and joining truly sustainable models are necessary in order to comply with regulations and consumers’ changing preferences, companies are looking into mono-material solutions.
+In a time when recycling and joining true sustainable models are necessary in order to comply with regulations and consumers’ changing preferences, companies are looking into mono material solutions.

 What are the benefits of mono polymers, why are they more sustainable and what are their possibilities for developing packaging?
 Keep reading to find out.